The Wildcat Foundation Board of Directors

 Mr. Duggan is married to Michelle Fastiggi Duggan (MASH ’88).
 They live in Upper Allen Township with their three daughters, each enrolled in the MASD.
 John and Michelle are impressed with the high quality of education provided by the teachers, staff, and administration of MASD.
 They are grateful that their children can experience the “Tradition, Pride, and Excellence” that make MASD the vibrant foundation of our Mechanicsburg community.

 Greg Andersen serves as a vice president for the Foundation, having previously served as secretary.
-He has worked at Harsco Corporation for over eight years.
+He has worked at Harsco Corporation for nearly ten years.
 While he has held various roles within the organization, he currently serves as President for the Reed Minerals Division.
 Prior to working for Harsco, Greg worked 12 years for divisions of General Electric primarily in Technical Sales, Marketing, and Quality.
 Greg grew up in the Mechanicsburg area and is a 1990 graduate of Cumberland Valley High School and a 1994 graduate of the Industrial Engineering program at West Virginia University in Morgantown, WV.
-Greg lives in Mechanicsburg with his wife Shannon, son Dylan (8), daughters Lily (6) and Ella (2).
+Greg lives in Mechanicsburg with his wife Shannon, son Dylan (9), daughters Lily (7) and Ella (3).
 He is Deacon for the Mechanicsburg Presbyterian Church, enjoys playing golf and basketball, and is an avid Philadelphia sports fan.
 Greg became interested in the Wildcat Foundation after attending several Foundation events, volunteering within his children’s classes, and seeing an opportunity to contribute to the community and school programs.

 Vice President, MASH `88